-Tattoos and facial piercings may be requested to be covered and/or removed if they interfere with the delivery of clinical services and is up to the discretion of the clinical preceptor (i.e. tattoos that are distracting to the client or a piercing that interferes with modeling of speech sounds).
+Requests to cover tattoos and/or remove facial piercings may be made if they interfere with the delivery of clinical services (e.g., tattoos that are distracting to the patient, or a piercing that interferes with modeling of speech sounds).
+This is up to the discretion of the preceptor.